usp654/usp654.github.io/content/tools.md

 1. National Household Travel Survey (NHTS)

     NHTS provides information to assist transportation planners and policy makers who need comprehensive data on travel and transportation patterns in the United States.
-2009 NHTS data can be downloaded [here](http://nhts.ornl.gov/download.shtml#2009)
+2017 NHTS data can be downloaded [here](http://nhts.ornl.gov/download.shtml)

+    The Oregon Household Activity Survey (OHAS) is a regional survey similar to NHTS, but the most recent survey is now a bit dated (2011-12).
+Talk to me if you're interested in using OHAS for your assignments/class project.

 1. General Social Survey (GSS)

     GSS provides politicians, policymakers, and scholars with a clear and unbiased perspective on what Americans think and feel about such issues as national spending priorities, crime and punishment, intergroup relations, and confidence in institutions.
-The 2016 GSS data can be downloaded [here](http://gss.norc.org/get-the-data/spss)
+All GSS data can be downloaded [here](http://gss.norc.org/get-the-data/spss)

 1. California Health Interview Survey (CHIS)